aGHz/guides/python/micropy.md

 based on nascent philosophies in the Javascript world (c.f. [microjs](http://microjs.com/) and [Ender](http://ender.no.de/)), as well as the guiding principle behind Linux development (_Small applications that do one thing and do it well_).
-The driving idea is to eschew full-stack frameworks in favour of a hand-picked collection of extremely specialized and efficient modules.
+The driving idea is to eschew full-stack frameworks in favour of a hand-picked collection of extremely specialized and efficient packages.

 Components